Whitmer, Stabenow win as Democrats take key Michigan races

 Photo: Al Goldis, AP

-DETROIT (AP) — Gretchen Whitmer won the race for Michigan governor and Debbie Stabenow won a fourth term in the Senate as the Democratic Party took aim at the Republicans' hold on most statewide offices with a slate of female candidates.
+DETROIT (AP) — Gretchen Whitmer won the race for Michigan governor on Tuesday and Debbie Stabenow won a fourth term in the Senate as the Democratic Party took aim at the Republican Party's hold on most statewide offices with a slate of female candidates.

 Whitmer pledged to fix the state's rickety roads and reverse a retirement tax, while her opponent, Bill Schuette, had hoped a solid economy would convince voters to stick with a Republican.
 GOP Gov. Rick Snyder couldn't run because he reached a two-term limit.
 Stabenow turned aside a challenge from Republican John James, a businessman and Iraq War veteran who was making his first bid for political office.

-Note: An earlier version of this story was corrected to reflect that the Republican majority in the Michigan House is 63-46, not 63-47.